 - Dave: Alex’s son, and one of the boy scout hikers

 If you liked The Goal by Eliyahu Goldratt, you will also like:

+The Quote by Brad Stillahn and Beau Ganas.
+It’s short novel that takes place in a custom job shop.
+The story covers the challenges of job shop quoting and pricing.
 The authors are working on turning it into a full novel, but right now it’s a couple chapters you can download for free.
 I highly recommend it!
 Just put your email in and they send you a link to download the Job Shop Quoting eBook PDF.